 Changeover Pressure Switch An adjustable, single pole, normally open pressure switch.
-A pressure switch is connected to high pressure port of each bank regulator in order to monitor pressure in each bank of liquid containers.
+A changeover pressure switch is connected to high pressure port of the left bank regulator in order to monitor pressure in the bank.
 When adequate pressure is applied, switch contacts are held closed.
-When cylinder pressure drops to switch setting of 100 PSI (250 PSI for some models), switch contacts will open.
+When pressure drops below switch setting, switch contacts will open and indicate changeover to secondary supply.